BingCS/BingCS.github.io/_pages/vacancies.md

 ---
 ## **Postdoc Positions**

-I have one PostDoc opening in 3D Computer Vision, Robotics and Underwater SLAM.
+I have 4 Postdocs opening in 3D Computer Vision, Robotics and Underwater SLAM.
 Please contact me with your publication list and latest CV.

 ---
 ## **PhD Positions**